 NSEOF recommendations and activities are reviewed by the NSEOF Student Advisory Council and Orientation Advisory Committee.
 The current Advisory Committee members include:

-- Amanda Figueroa (Chair), Director of Student Transition Programs
+- Amanda Figueroa (Chair), Senior Director of Student Transitions & Success

-- Bonnie Becker, Associate Vice Chancellor of Undergraduate Affairs
+- Bonnie Becker, Associate Vice Chancellor for Student Success

 - Deirdre Raynor, Director of Undergraduate Education

-- Sharon Fought, Director of Nursing and Healthcare Leadership
+- Sharon Fought, Director of Nursing & Healthcare Leadership

-- Mentha Hynes-Wilson, Vice Chancellor of Student and Enrollment Services
+- Mentha Hynes-Wilson, Vice Chancellor of Student Affairs